Financial assistance options while on unpaid maternity leave require creativity, an open mind, timely action, and a lucky work location.

 Pregnancy Assistance

 The Pregnancy Assistance Fund (PAF) is unlikely to help many mothers directly during unpaid maternity leave.
-The PAF is a government program funding grants to states and tribes, not individuals.
+It is a government program that grants grants to states and tribes, not individuals.

-Apply for Pregnancy Assistance Fund benefits by contacting the recipient agency in your state or tribe.
-Each end-point entity will offer unique support services and employ different qualifying criteria.
+You can apply for Pregnancy Assistance Fund benefits by contacting the recipient agency in your state or tribe.
+Each end-point entity offers unique support services and employs different qualifying criteria.

 Title V